The Acclaimed: Various feuds and disbandment (2024–2025)

 After losing the trios titles, The Acclaimed began a feud with The Young Bucks, defeating them on the June 19 episode of Dynamite, in a eliminator match to earn a future shot at the AEW World Tag Team Championship.
 The Acclaimed were also a part of Team AEW that defeated The Elite in a Blood and Guts match on July 24 at the namesake event.
 On the August 14 episode of Dynamite, The Acclaimed's title match against The Young Bucks ended in a disqualification loss due to interference from FTR.
 On August 25 at All In, The Acclaimed once again failed to win the titles from The Young Bucks in a three-way tag team match, also involving FTR.
 They then began a feud with MxM Collection (Mansoor and Mason Madden), which led to a match at WrestleDream Zero Hour, where The Acclaimed were victorious.
 In November 2024, tension between The Acclaimed began to rise as Caster began to refer to himself as the "best wrestler alive", much to the annoyance of Bowens and Gunn.
 In January 2025 on the Maximum Carnage special episode of Collision, The Acclaimed disbanded after months of dissension.

 On the September 27 episode of Collision, Bowens and Caster temporarily reunited to defeat The Swirl (Blake Christian and Lee Johnson).
+For the rest of the year, Bowens and Caster would begin teasing a potential reunion and teamed up against various opponents.
+However, the reunion was quietly dropped as Bowens would join The Opps in April 2026.